lukaszliniewicz/Pandrator/README.md

 # Pandrator, an audiobook and dubbing generator with voice cloning and AI text optimisation

 Pandrator is a tool designed to transform text and srt files into spoken audio in multiple languages, including voice cloning, LLM-based text preprocessing and the ability to directly save generated subtitle audio to a video file by mixing the synchronized output with the original audio track of the video.

-It leverages the [XTTS](https://huggingface.co/coqui/XTTS-v2), [Silero](https://github.com/snakers4/silero-models) and [VoiceCraft](https://github.com/jasonppy/VoiceCraft) model(s) for text-to-speech conversion, enhanced by RVC_CLI for quality improvement and better voice cloning results, and NISQA for audio quality evaluation.
+It leverages the [XTTS](https://huggingface.co/coqui/XTTS-v2), [Silero](https://github.com/snakers4/silero-models) and [VoiceCraft](https://github.com/jasonppy/VoiceCraft) model(s) for text-to-speech conversion and voice cloning, enhanced by RVC_CLI for quality improvement and better voice cloning results, and NISQA for audio quality evaluation.
 Additionally, it incorporates Text Generation Webui's API for local LLM-based text pre-processing, enabling a wide range of text manipulations before audio generation.

 > It is still in alpha stage and I'm not an experienced developer (I'm a noob, in fact), so the code is far from perfect in terms of optimisation, features and reliability.
 Please keep this in mind.

 - [Pandrator, an audiobook generator](#pandrator-an-audiobook-generator)